miglani-gpt/cpp-ml-library/README.md

 This project demonstrates:

-* Linear algebra for machine learning
+- Linear algebra for machine learning
-* Optimization using gradient descent
+- Implementation of ML algorithms from scratch
-* Implementation of ML algorithms from scratch
+- Numerical optimization techniques
-* Efficient C++ design for numerical computation
+- Modular C++ architecture
-* Software architecture for ML libraries
+- Efficient data structures for ML systems

 ---

 # License

-This project is open source and available under the MIT License.
+This project is open source and available under the **MIT License**.